sarnav98/ezpzcode/README.md

 ### Fastest Text editor in Market as of 2020

-ezpzCode was made by developers for developers - a simple, plain text note taking application for everyone.
+ezpzCode is made by developers for developers - a simple, plain text note taking application for everyone.
 What you see is what you paste.

 ![Screenshot](./images/gtmetrix.JPG)